barbazul/1kfa/mod_guide_player.md

 the "worse cards" of the Deckahedron might end up in the *Exhaustion pile*, shifting the odds to increase a player's chances to succeed at moves.

-During longer campaigns, players will have the choice to switch to "Heroic Mode", sacrificing their potential to get lucky for more knowledge and control over their outcomes.
+During the 9-hour and 30-hour campaigns, players will have the choice to switch to "Heroic Mode", sacrificing their potential to get lucky for more knowledge and control over their outcomes.

-In "Heroic Mode" characters have 10 Stamina points.
-These points are represented by cards in your Deckahedron with a Stamina symbol
+In "Heroic Mode" characters still have 10 Stamina points.
+But now, these points are represented only by cards in your Deckahedron with a Stamina symbol

 ![Cards with and without Stamina symbol](images/with_without_stamina.png){ width=2.5inch }